-- M2.21 It may be the case that a result cannot be demonstrated to comply with a specification for a given confidence level, but only a statement of the likelihood of compliance is required.
-An example of how this may be reported is given below: - M2.22 The measured result is below (above) the specification limit by a margin less than the measurement uncertainty; it is therefore not possible to state compliance (non-compliance) based on the stated coverage probability.
-However the result indicates that compliance (non-compliance) is more probable than non-compliance (compliance) with the specification limit. - M2.23 In cases such as those described above it is essential that the client is made aware of the situation because the end-user is taking some of the risk that the item may not meet the specification.
+- M2.20 It may be the case that a result cannot be demonstrated to comply with a specification for a given confidence level, but only a statement of the likelihood of conformity is required.
+An example of how this may be reported is given below: - M2.21 The measured result is below (above) the specification limit by a margin less than the measurement uncertainty; it is therefore not possible to state conformity (nonconformity) based on the stated coverage probability.
+However, the result indicates that conformity (nonconformity) is more probable than nonconformity (conformity) with the specification limit. - M2.22 In cases such as those described above it is essential that the client is made aware of the situation because the end-user is taking some of the risk that the item may not meet the specification.
 It should also be noted that this "shared risk" approach may be superseded by legal requirements; for example, it is not permitted in some areas of legal metrology.